 Dr JOHN MORGAN BVSc (Hons) MANZCVS (Small Animal Surgery) MVS (Small Animal Practice)

 John is a Pymble local who developed an interest in veterinary medicine from a young age.
 He spent a lot of time with his uncle, also a veterinarian, on his farm in Manila, NSW during his summer holidays.
 John first worked at Gordon Vet Hospital from 2004 as a weekend nurse whilst studying veterinary science.

 After graduating from Sydney University, John put his emergency, dermatology and soft tissue surgery skills to work in Goulburn for a few years.
 He then lived in Canada where he locumed for over two years in British Columbia and Ontario.
 This gave him time to enjoy travelling in North America, hiking, kayaking and sports such as snowboarding and snowshoeing.
 Back home in 2013, John came to work at Gordon Vet and our clients are really enjoying getting to know him.
 Outside of work, John enjoys keeping fit by running.

 In 2013 John completed his postgraduate studies in Small Animal Practice and in 2015 gained Membership to the Australian and New Zealand College of Veterinary Scientists in Small Animal Surgery.
-He has a busy end of 2015 ahead as he plans his upcoming wedding!
+He is furthering his surgery knowledge with a post graduate course in small animal surgery starting in 2018.